eriksjolund/podman-quadlet-docs/README.md

 The program `podman-user-generator` converts quadlet files into systemd user services unit files.

-To create _systemd user services_, do following steps
+To create _systemd user services_, do the following steps

 1. Create directory
    ```